What do you think is special about our Garden?

 “The garden is special because there are all different varieties of flowers and vegetables and fruits.
 It’s peaceful and shows respect because it’s never messed up and everyone keeps it together.” – Biyon Calvin.

-Go find the kids in your own family or neighborhood and ask them, “What makes this garden special?”
+Go find the children in your own family or neighborhood and ask the kids, “What makes this garden special?”
 Wait till you hear the wisdom your little garden has inspired.